christophe0606/FixedPointLean/docbuild/src/cic.md

 * Proof are written using `theorem`.
 * Tactics are available to assist with code generation and are mostly used in the `theorem` context.

+But it is not enough.
 In mathematics, we need predicates: propositions that depend on variables.
 For instance, one may want to define the predicate `isEven n` for `n` an integer. `isEven 2`, `isEven 3` ... are different propositions.

 Similarly, in the type universe, `Vector 2 Float` and `Vector 3 Float` would be different types for vectors of different lengths.

 `Vector n Float` is a dependent type because it depends on the value `n`.
-Dependent types and propositions are very powerful and necessary to express complex properties.
+Dependent types and dependent propositions are very powerful and necessary to express complex properties.

 In next chapter, we will look at a few examples to see how all of this could be used by an embedded developer.